LONDON MARKETS: FTSE 100 Jumps As U.K. Election Ends In A Hung Parliament

 See:U.K. election -- So what is a hung parliament? (http://www.marketwatch.com/story/uk-election-so-what-is-a-hung-parliament-2017-06-08)

-"From a market perspective, a hung parliament is seen as one of the worst possible outcomes to this election, because it just injects further uncertainty into the United Kingdom as it heads into Brexit negotiations with the European Union," Jameel Ahmad, vice president of market research at FXTM, said in a note.
+"From a market perspective, a hung parliament is seen as one of the worst possible outcomes to this election, because it just injects further uncertainty into the United Kingdom as it heads into Brexit negotiations with the European Union," wrote Jameel Ahmad, vice president of market research at FXTM.

 Read: 'Worst possible outcome' -- analysts react to U.K. election result (http://www.marketwatch.com/story/worst-possible-outcome-analysts-react-to-uk-early-election-results-2017-06-08)